Naples: Language

-The Neapolitan language, considered to be a distinct language and mainly spoken in the city, is also found in the region of Campania and has been diffused into other areas of Southern Italy by Neapolitan migrants, and in many different places in the world.
+The Neapolitan language, considered to be a distinct language and mainly spoken in the city, is also found in the region of Campania and has been diffused into other areas of southern Italy by Neapolitan migrants, and in many different places in the world.
 On 14 October 2008, a regional law was enacted by Campania which has the effect that the use of the Neapolitan language is protected.

-The term "Neapolitan language" is often used to describe the language of all of Campania (except Cilento), and is sometimes applied to the entire South Italian language; Ethnologue refers to the latter as Napoletano-Calabrese.
+The term "Neapolitan language" is often used to describe the language of all of Campania (except Cilento), and is sometimes applied to the entire south Italian language; Ethnologue refers to the latter as Napoletano–Calabrese.
 This linguistic group is spoken throughout most of southern continental Italy, including the Gaeta and Sora district of southern Lazio, the southern part of Marche and Abruzzo, Molise, Basilicata, northern Calabria, and northern and central Apulia.
 In 1976, there were an estimated 7,047,399 native speakers of this group of dialects.

+Many of the most famous historic Italian songs known worldwide are written in the Neapolitan language, including 'O sole mio, Funiculì, Funiculà, Tu vuò fà l'americano, and other classics that have played a major role in the international diffusion of Italian musical culture.